viragtiwari/Dementia_detection/README.md

 ## Project Structure

 ```
+├── notebook.ipynb       # Jupyter notebook for development and visualization
 ├── train/               # Training data directory
 ├── test/                # Test data directory
-├── model_weights/          # Directory to save model weights
+└── model_weights/       # Directory to save model weights
-├── main.py                 # Main script for training and evaluation
-└── README.md
 ```

 ## Usage

-1. Ensure you have all the required libraries installed.
+1. **Data Preparation:**
+   - Download the Alzheimer MRI Preprocessed Dataset (128 x 128) from Kaggle.
+   - Create `train/` and `test/` directories within the project folder.
+   - Organize your dataset into these directories, maintaining the four class subfolders (Mild Demented, Moderate Demented, Non Demented, Very Mild Demented).

+2. **Training and Evaluation:**

+   - **Option 1: Using the Jupyter Notebook (`notebook.ipynb`)**
+     - Open the notebook in a Jupyter environment (e.g., Jupyter Notebook, JupyterLab).
+     - Execute the code cells sequentially to load data, define the model, train, evaluate, and visualize results.
+   - **Option 2: Using the Python script (`main.py`)**
-2. Update the `train_path` and `test_path` variables in the script to point to your data directories.
+     - Update the `train_path` and `test_path` variables within the script to point to your data directories.
-3. The script will train the model, save weights after each epoch, and perform evaluation on the test set.
+     - The script will train the model, save weights after each epoch, and perform evaluation on the test set.

 ## Model Training

-- Batch size: 45
+- **Batch size:** 45
-- Number of epochs: 25
+- **Number of epochs:** 25
-- Learning rate: 0.0001
+- **Learning rate:** 0.0001
-- Optimizer: Adam
+- **Optimizer:** Adam
-- Loss function: Cross Entropy Loss
+- **Loss function:** Cross Entropy Loss

 ## Evaluation

 The script performs the following evaluations:

-1. Prints a classification report with precision, recall, and F1-score for each class
+1. **Classification Report:** Prints a classification report containing precision, recall, and F1-score for each class.
-2. Generates and displays a confusion matrix
+2. **Confusion Matrix:** Generates and displays a confusion matrix, providing a visual representation of the model's classification performance.
-3. Calculates and prints the overall accuracy
+3. **Accuracy:** Calculates and prints the overall accuracy of the model.

 ## References